Frequency comb

 In the "f − 2f" technique, light at the lower-energy side of the broadened spectrum is doubled using second-harmonic generation (SHG) in a nonlinear crystal, and a heterodyne beat is generated between that and light at the same wavelength on the upper-energy side of the spectrum.
 This beat signal, detectable with a photodiode,[18] includes a difference-frequency component, which is the carrier–envelope offset frequency.

 Alternatively, difference-frequency generation (DFG) can be used.
-From light of opposite ends of the broadened spectrum the difference frequency is generated in a nonlinear crystal, and a heterodyne beat between this mixing product and light at the same wavelength of the original spectrum is measured.
+From light at opposite ends of the broadened spectrum the difference frequency is generated in a nonlinear crystal, and a heterodyne beat between this mixing product and light at the same wavelength of the original spectrum is measured.
 This beat frequency, detectable with a photodiode, is the carrier–envelope offset frequency.

 Because the phase is measured directly, and not the frequency, it is possible to set the frequency to zero and additionally lock the phase, but because the intensity of the laser and this detector is not very stable, and because the whole spectrum beats in phase,[19] one has to lock the phase on a fraction of the repetition rate.

-Carrier–envelope offset control edit
+Carrier–envelope offset control

 In the absence of active stabilization, the repetition rate and carrier–envelope offset frequency would be free to drift.
 They vary with changes in the cavity length, refractive index of laser optics, and nonlinear effects such as the Kerr effect.
 The repetition rate can be stabilized using a piezoelectric transducer, which moves a mirror to change the cavity length.